da4asandbox/modules-css/historicizing-data/lesson-2.md

 ### Introduction: Learning About Slavery

 #### Instructor Note:
 > _This warm-up activity gets students thinking about the history of slavery while also reflecting on how and what they've learned about this topic.
 Depending on the class and student body, you can add more historical context.
 There is also a helpful guide with suggested language and vocabulary to use when teaching about slavery: ["Writing About Slavery?
-Teaching About Slavery?"](https://docs.google.com/document/d/1A4TEdDgYslX-hlKezLodMIM71My3KTN0zxRv0IQTOQs/mobilebasic).
+Teaching About Slavery?"](https://docs.google.com/document/d/1A4TEdDgYslX-hlKezLodMIM71My3KTN0zxRv0IQTOQs/mobilebasic)._

-Slavery was an absolutely foundational part of United States history.
-Here is the "big picture":
+Slavery was an absolutely foundational part of United States history:

 - System of “chattel” slavery developed in United States from 1700s through 1850s
 - Slavery accelerated with rise of cotton as a global commodity from 1820s-1850s, as cotton exports (based on enslaved labor) became a major part of the American economy
 - US Civil War fought 1861-1865 over the issue of slavery and its expansion
 - Slavery officially abolished in 1865 with passage of 13th Amendment

-***Small Group Discussion:***
+### In small groups:
 - What are the different ways you’ve learned about the history of slavery in the United States - ex. history classes, movies, books, etc.?
 - What people come to mind when you reflect on what you’ve learned about slavery?
 These can be specific names or general groups of people.

-***Recap:***
+### Whole class:

 Studying the topic of slavery in the United States poses some major challenges: namely, that the vast majority of enslaved people did not leave behind written records of their lives.
 Without these records, historians have had to turn to other kinds of sources and methods.
 Today we are going to explore one of these approaches: data.
 Over today’s class you will explore **how quantitative data can (and can’t) be used to understand the history of slavery in the United States**.